 “I knew from the beginning that it was kind of risky … it’s a little bit outside the realm of just the warm and spicy and balanced, it was all that but it was very fruity,” he says.

 “It was a step outside of what we normally do,” Elliott concludes. “[But] it was an opportunity to showcase what we can do.
 And I thought it was a great blend and I think it paid off.”

-For Elliott’s next blending project, he’s partnered with Al Young, Four Roses’ Senior Brand Ambassador.
-The “Al Young” 2017 Limited Edition 50th Anniversary Small Batch Bourbon, celebrating Young’s 50 years with the company, is due to be released this summer.
+For Elliott’s last blending project, he’s partnered with Al Young, Four Roses’ Senior Brand Ambassador.
+The “Al Young” 2017 Limited Edition 50th Anniversary Small Batch Bourbon, celebrating Young’s 50 years with the company, was released in summer 2017.

 Thirsty for some Four Roses?